IorioD/MTD-manager-console/README.md

 To use this application, you need to install a kubernetes cluster following this file [How to Kubernetes](How_to_kubernetes.md) and setup the environment following [Application setup](Application_setup.md).

 The implemented techniques are:
-1. IP shuffling (Changes the IP of the pod for the selected deployment making it restart)
+1. `IP shuffling` (Changes the IP of the pod for the selected deployment making it restart)
-2. Service Account shuffling (Changes the Service Account of the pod for the selected deployment)
+2. `Service Account shuffling` (Changes the Service Account of the pod for the selected deployment)
-3. Dynamis Replica (Creates a new replica of the pod for the selected deployment)
+3. `Dynamic Replica` (Creates a new replica of the pod for the selected deployment)
-4. Node Migration (Migrate the pod of the selected deployment to another worker node)
+4. `Node Migration` (Migrate the pod of the selected deployment to another worker node)

+The application is intuitive and easy to use.
+The landing page is the following:

+nodes

+deplo

+strats

+param